Free T4 test

 Toggle: English / Spanish

-T4 (thyroxine) is a hormone produced by the thyroid gland.
-A laboratory test can be done to measure the amount of T4 in your blood.
+T4 (thyroxine) is the main hormone produced by the thyroid gland.
+A laboratory test can be done to measure the amount of free T4 in your blood.

-How to prepare for the test
+How to Prepare for the Test

-How the test will feel
+How the Test will Feel

-When the needle is inserted to draw blood, some people feel moderate pain, while others feel only a prick or stinging.
+When the needle is inserted to draw blood, some people feel moderate pain.
+Others feel only a prick or stinging.
 Afterward, there may be some throbbing or a slight bruise.
 This soon goes away.

-Why the test is performed
+Why the Test is Performed

-Your doctor may order this test if you have signs of a thyroid disorder, including:
+Your provider may recommend this test if you have signs of a thyroid disorder, including:

 A typical normal range is 4.5 to 11.2 micrograms per deciliter (mcg/dL).

 Normal value ranges may vary slightly among different laboratories.
 Some laboratories use different measurements or may test different specimens.
-Talk to your doctor about the meaning of your specific test results.
+Talk to your provider about the meaning of your specific test results.

 - Graves disease

-- Over-treatment with thyroid hormone medicine
+- Taking too much thyroid hormone medicine

 - Malnutrition or fasting

-- Use of certain medications
+- Use of certain medicines

-Veins and arteries vary in size from one patient to another and from one side of the body to the other.
+Veins and arteries vary in size from one person to another and from one side of the body to the other.
 Obtaining a blood sample from some people may be more difficult than from others.